sweattep/ancient_quotes/README.md

 >When we see persons of worth, we should think of equaling them; when we see persons of a contrary character, we should turn inwards and examine ourselves.

 >He who acts with a constant view to his own advantage will be much murmured against.

+>I do not open up the truth to one who is not eager to get knowledge, nor help out any one who is not anxious to explain himself.
+When I have presented one corner of a subject to any one, and he cannot from it learn the other three, I do not repeat my lesson.

+>The superior man does what is proper to the station in which he is; he does not desire to go beyond this.
+In a position of wealth and honor, he does what is proper to a position of wealth and honor.
+In a poor and low position, he does what is proper to a poor and low position.
+Situated among barbarous tribes, he does what is proper to a situation among barbarous tribes.
+In a position of sorrow and difficulty, he does what is proper to a position of sorrow and difficulty.
+The superior man can find himself in no situation in which he is not himself.
+In a high situation, he does not treat with contempt his inferiors.
+In a low situation, he does not court the favor of his superiors.
+He rectifies himself, and seeks for nothing from others, so that he has no dissatisfactions.
+He does not murmur against Heaven, nor grumble against men.
+Thus it is that the superior man is quiet and calm, waiting for the appointments of Heaven, while the mean man walks in dangerous paths, looking for lucky occurrences.